jamesncox/tcl-23-smart-shopping-list/notes.md

 [ ] And refactor "inactive" items to ONLY show items that are MORE than double their suggested purchase date

-[ ] Maybe add a "About Honey Do" modal or something that briefly describes the overall functionality

 [ ] Add a higher-quality logo.
 It's just too grainy on desktop

 ## Completed To Dos

+[x] Add sign out functionality

+[x] Maybe add a "About Honey Do" modal or something that briefly describes the overall functionality

+[x] Add copy and paste to clipboard functionality

 [x] Create Open Graph image and meta data in public/index.js